pcraig3/fed-notes/src/articles/2021-12-12-federal-field-notes-an-introduction.md

 ## What’s the angle?

-What I’m aiming to do here is open up a place to talk about digital government in Canada in a way that’s [honest](https://sboots.ca/2020/03/03/find-the-truth-tell-the-truth/), insightful, and interesting.
+What I’m aiming to do here is open up a place to talk about digital government in Canada in a way that’s [honest](https://sboots.ca/2020/03/03/find-the-truth-tell-the-truth/), insightful, and a little irreverent.
 Government IT transformation is hard, but it doesn’t have to be boring.

 ### The whole story